 Studies “Research & Data”

-Scientific studies can serve a significant role in illustrating a sermon so long as the congregation has an open view towards the sciences in general.
+Scientific studies can serve a significant role in illustrating a sermon so long as the church has an open view towards the sciences in general.
 The value of scientific research is the ability to make observations over a period of time to either confirm or replace theories about the natural world.

 I find studies to be significantly helpful if I am trying to argue for something that goes against conventional wisdom.
-Sometimes studies can even upend conventional beliefs from scientific studies
+Sometimes studies can even upend conventional beliefs from scientific studies.

 For example, most of us have heard the “50% of all marriages end in divorce” statistic, but the reality is far different, especially for those with more education and who wait until they are older to get married.